 - How to Champion HCD and Design Research to Stakeholders

-Once you understand and believe in HCD—how can you get your organization and key stakeholders to follow suit?
+Once you understand and believe in HCD—how can you get your key stakeholders to follow suit, and get your organization on board?
 How can you gain momentum?
-Enter: Jim Collins’ Flywheel Effect, which he coined in his book Good to Great.
+Enter: Jim Collins’ flywheel effect, which he coined in his book, Good to Great.

-In a nutshell, a flywheel is a large metal disk that weighs over 2000 kg and is hard to get moving, but once it starts to turn, counterweights help it build momentum, turning faster and faster.
+A flywheel is a large metal disk that weighs over 2,000 kg and is hard to get moving, but once it starts to turn, counterweights help it build momentum, turning faster and faster.
 In Good to Great, Jim Collins refers to many companies (like Amazon) that have successfully used this effect to, you guessed it, go from good to great.
-Another key idea is that a company can have dozens of flywheels working within it (think about different departments that each have a flywheel.)
-They’re all working towards a positive breakthrough that helps the larger flywheel build toward transformation.
+Another key idea is that a company can have dozens of flywheels working within it — think about different departments that each have a flywheel.
+They all work towards a positive breakthrough that helps the larger flywheel build toward transformation.
 Human-centered design is one of the smaller flywheels that should support your organization’s overall transformation or breakthrough.

 Collins writes about three core areas of focus required to build momentum and create a breakthrough: disciplined people, disciplined thought, and disciplined action.
 Let’s take a look at each of these areas and see how you can build an HCD flywheel that will enable your digital transformation.

-- Level 5 leadership – having the right leader.
+- Having the right leader (Level 5 leadership).
 This work will require top-level buy-in.
 Now, you don’t need all the leaders to be on board, but you need at least one strong advocate to sponsor your team’s work.
 This person will champion the HCD process and its benefits to other stakeholders.
-In the beginning, this may look like a VP of Product, a VP of Marketing, or, if you’re lucky, someone in a C-suite position like a CIO or COO.
+In the beginning, this may look like a VP of Product, a VP of Marketing, or, if you’re lucky, someone in a C-suite position like a Chief Information Officer (CIO) or Chief Operating Officer (COO).

 - Having the right people working for your company.
 You’ll need a great team of designers and researchers.
 Organizations often make the mistake of bringing in a junior designer as their first hire.
 Even if the team is small, you’ll want to start with senior designers who know how to communicate well and have experience in all phases of the research and design process.
-Especially when human-centered design and UX work is new to your organization, the people you have in place to execute the work need to be all-stars.
+The people you have in place to execute the work need to be all-stars, especially when human-centered design and UX work is new to your organization.

 - Confronting the brutal facts about a situation and rectifying them.
 This means looking at your processes and the current customer experience with your products and services.
-Then being honest with your team and company about what’s working and what isn’t.
+It also means being honest with your team and company about what’s working and what isn’t.
 The design research you conduct will inevitably uncover pain points, so your organization should be willing to fix those issues when they come up.

-- Implementing the Hedgehog Concept — deciding what your company does that is the best in the world (or country) and then sticking with it.
+- Implementing the Hedgehog Concept: deciding what your company does that is the best in the world (or country) and then sticking with it.
 While this concept applies mostly to the larger flywheel of what your company does, we can also borrow this concept for HCD and the smaller flywheel.
-Here you determine your design practice and process, hone in on what works for your organization, and use this as your approach to all products and services.
+Here you determine your design practice and process, home in on what works for your organization, and use this as your approach to all products and services.

-- Culture of discipline – fanatical adherence to the Hedgehog Concept and refusing to do anything that is not in line with this.
-This is where your team and organization must relentlessly agree to use HCD as a core business driver (getting you from a level 2 or 3 on the maturity scale to a level 4 or 5)
+- Maintaining a culture of discipline and fanatical adherence to the Hedgehog Concept, and refusing to do anything that is not in line with it.
+Your team and organization must relentlessly agree to use HCD as a core business driver.
+This is key to getting you from a level 2 or 3 on the maturity scale to a level 4 or 5.

-- Technology accelerators – look for new technologies that can increase performance.
+- Looking for technology accelerators that can increase performance.
 The beauty of HCD and UX work is that it will naturally find areas where technology can improve processes, products, and services.
 This means your company can move faster and create a more streamlined and seamless experience for its customers.
-For your HCD team, research and design operations are crucial – get them set up for success so they can easily plan, conduct, and analyze research.
+For your HCD team, research and design operations are crucial.
+Get them set up for success so they can easily plan, conduct, and analyze research.

 What does an HCD flywheel look like in practice?